crittelmeyer/dotfiles/README.md

 * Ctrl-W Arrow   ==>  change focused pane in direction of arrow
 * Ctrl-W W       ==>  change focused pane to next

+NOTE: Not a shortcut, but important -> when pasting from the apple pasteboard and autoindent is enabled, your text gets messed up.
+To avoid that, first type `:set paste`, then paste the thing, then `:set unpaste`

 ### NERDTree shortcuts
 * cd                ==> change working directory to currently highlighted
 * :Bookmark [name]  ==> create new bookmark for currently highlighted